 Your car insurance company will have a number to call to report the accident.
 You could also call your insurance agent who will ask certain questions and report the accident to your insurance company on your behalf.

-Keep in mind that reporting the accident to your car insurance carrier does not obligate you to file a claim.
+Keep in mind that reporting the accident to your car insurance carrier doesn't mean you have to file a claim.
 Talk to a lawyer or your agent about the advantages and disadvantages of filing a claim, such as whether it could affect your car insurance premiums.

-There is one caveat to this step.
-If you feel like your car insurance company is wrongfully denying your claim, or you may have criminal liability for the accident, consider contacting an attorney.
-You'll still likely need to answer your insurance company's questions, but your attorney can make sure you don't say anything that can lead to bigger problems down the road.
+But if you feel like your car insurance company is wrongfully denying your claim, or you may have criminal liability for the accident, consider contacting an attorney.
+You'll still likely need to answer your insurance company's questions, but your attorney can make sure you don't say anything that might lead to bigger problems down the road.
 An attorney can also help you figure out if you can bring a "bad faith" claim against the insurance company.

 If you have to get medical treatment or vehicle repairs, keep records of everything.
-Even if you don't plan on filing a claim, that can change.
-If you decide to file a claim or lawsuit in the future, you'll need records to substantiate your damages.
+Even if you don't plan on filing a claim, you might change your mind and you'll need records to show your accident-related losses (called "damages").

 For more tips, see this checklist of records to gather after a car accident.

-Especially if you were in a serious accident involving injuries and vehicle damage, it's a good idea to consult an attorney before signing anything, especially if it comes from the other driver's attorney or insurance company without talking to a lawyer.
+If your accident involved serious injuries or major property damage, don't sign anything that comes from the other driver's attorney or insurance company without talking to a lawyer.
 Learn more about talking (or not talking) to the other driver's insurance company after a car accident and how a lawyer can help with your car accident case.
 You can connect with an attorney directly from this page for free.